TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-lerna-monorepo.md

 # Vite

 Vite and Vitest are the other major parts of my tooling.
-Vitest shares Vite's configuration file and transformation pipeline so once Vite is properly configured, Vitest should be fine.
+Vitest shares Vite's configuration file and transformation pipeline.
+Once Vite is properly configured, Vitest should be fine.

 In [principle](https://betterprogramming.pub/lerna-monorepo-with-vite-and-storybook-e29e54559214), it's possible to split `vite.config.ts` between common config and per package setup.
 In practice it's fiddly.
 Vite configuration is a TypeScript source file which exports a call to the Vite function `defineConfig` with the desired config passed in as a `UserConfig` object literal.
 You need a base config which exports a wrapper around Vite's `defineConfig` which combines the package level `UserConfig` with the common config.